First 10 Things to Configure in Your Home Assistant

 -

 Activate Cloud or Local Backups Activate cloud or local backups for your Home Assistant configuration to easily restore or migrate your system.
-In Home Assistant 2025.x, navigate to Settings > System > Backups to configure automatic daily backups.
+In Home Assistant 2025.x, go to Settings > System > Backups to configure automatic daily backups.
 You can store backups locally on a USB drive or in the cloud via Home Assistant Cloud (Nabu Casa).
 Regular backups protect your automation setup and device configurations against SD card failures or accidental misconfiguration.

 -